iqtree/iqtree.github.io/doc/AliSim.md

 * `-t RANDOM{yh/1000}` tells AliSim to generate a random tree with 1000 taxa under the Yule-Harding model, with branch lengths following a exponential distribution with a mean of 0.1.

-Here AliSim generates `alignment_yh_0.phy` under the Jukes-Cantor model.
+Here AliSim generates `alignment_yh.phy` under the Jukes-Cantor model.
 If you want to change the model, use -m option as [described above](#simulating-alignments-with-custom-models)

 For the distribution of branch lengths, users could adjust the minimum, the maximum, and the mean of the exponential distribution via the option `-rlen <MIN_LEN> <MEAN_LEN> <MAX_LEN>`.